moneuron/Volcano-Plot/README.md

 ## Features

 - **User Inputs**: Upload your GEO `.tsv` file and provide gene names of interest, p-value threshold, log fold change (logFC) threshold, plot size, and custom colors.
-- **Aggregation**: The code aggregates data for genes of interest by computing mean logFC and the minimum p-value across replicates.
+- **Significance Filtering**: The code identifies genes of interest by selecting the minimum p-value across replicates.
 - **Gene Annotation**: Automatically annotates genes of interest in the plot.
 - **Customization**: Customize plot size and color scheme for better presentation and clarity.